2017 in Konfrontacja Sztuk Walki: KSW 39: Colosseum

-KSW 39: Colosseum was a mixed martial arts event held by Konfrontacja Sztuk Walki on May 27, 2017 at the PGE Narodowy in Warsaw, Poland.
+KSW 39: Colosseum was a mixed martial arts event held by Konfrontacja Sztuk Walki on May 27, 2017, at the PGE Narodowy in Warsaw, Poland.

 Background

 Former KSW Heavyweight Champion, Karol Bedorf, tore his Achilles' tendon and was unable to fight Michal Kita.
-He was replaced by Michal Andryszak.
+He was replaced by Michał Andryszak.

 KSW 39 became the 2nd highest MMA attendance record with 57,776, behind only the Pride FC: Shockwave event from 2002.
 It also beat UFC 193 attendance.

 Bonus awards

 The following fighters were awarded bonuses: